dssg/MLinPractice/README.md

 Broadly, the course will be divided into three modules: 1) applied end-to-end machine learning pipelines, 2) model interpretability, and 3) fairness in machine learning.
-Throughout the course, students will work in groups of 4-5 to use an applied project based on a real-world problem to explore the ideas and methods covered in each module in detail.
+Throughout the course, students will work in groups of 4-5 on an applied project based on a real-world problem to explore the ideas and methods covered in each module in detail.
 During the project, students will be responsible for several key
 deliverables: